 - Blade type.
 For your information, blades differ on applications.
 Some blades are meant for dry/handheld tile saws while the rest are for wet tile saws.
 The latter need constant supply of water to work, the former don’t.
 You need to be sure of the blade.

 - Blade capacity.
-This is a feature determini8ng the ability of the cutting head to hold different blades with different sizes.
+This is a feature determining the ability of the cutting head to hold different blades with different sizes.
 It’s recommended that you go for a wet tile saw whose blade capacity is broad, with a versatility that will be applicable in the different projects you might come through.

 - Blade adjustment.
 Different tile projects require different adjustments, with most of them requiring beveled and mitered cuts.
 Look at the different types of adjustments that the blade can allow.